hbansal987/module5/module_05/lesson_05.02/lesson_05.02.md

 ---
 title: Colliders in Unity3D
 slug: colliders-in-unity3d
-description: Colliders are invisible shapes on 3D objects that handle collisions.
+description: Colliders are invisible shapes on 3D objects that detect collisions.
 A collider can be added to a GameObject as a component, just like the Rigidbody component.
 isPublicLesson: true
 ---

 ## Colliders in Unity3D

-Colliders are invisible shapes on 3D objects that handle collisions.
+Colliders are invisible shapes on 3D objects that **detect!** collisions.
 A collider can be added to a GameObject as a component, just like the Rigidbody component.
 There are six types of 3D colliders:

 - Box Collider
 - Sphere Collider